The Sun-Loving Panicle Hydrangea: The Ultimate Guide

 • Container Gardens: Grow panicle hydrangeas in containers on patios, balconies, or sunny entryways.
 Choose compact varieties suited for container growth, and pair them with trailing or upright annuals for added interest.
 Containers dry out quickly and will require frequent watering.

-Panicle Hydrangea Cultivars
+Panicle Hydrangea Types

 Dwarf (under 3’ in height)